Fuckboy of the Month: Riley Finn from 'Buffy the Vampire Slayer'

 He returns in the middle of Season 6 to find Buffy working at the Doublemeat Palace.
 He has a scar on his face now and a broody expression.
 She is literally dumbstruck as he drags her off on a demon hunt.
 Mid-fight, they pause for a moment of long, drawn out sexual tension.
 It’s cut abruptly short, however, by the arrival of his wife.

-Riley does not deserve Sam, his badass wife.
+Riley does not deserve Sam.

 Riley plays the I-totally-meant-to-tell-you card.
 When, Riley?
 The entire car ride wasn’t enough time?
 The moment you saw Buffy you couldn’t have said, “My wife and I are tracking a demon”?
 Of course not.
 He wanted to see how she would behave around him when she thought he was single, like a total fuckboy.
 Well guess what?
 I’m onto you, and I hope your wife gets wise soon, because she seems like a boss bitch.

 So, there you have it, folks.
-Riley Finn isn’t only the the human incarnation of the color beige, he’s the ultimate fuckboy.
+Riley Finn isn’t only the human incarnation of the color beige, he’s the ultimate fuckboy.